Lawyer: Research and drafting of court papers

 Often, lawyers brief a court in writing on the issues in a case before the issues can be orally argued.
 They may have to perform extensive research into relevant facts.
 Also, they draft legal papers and prepare for an oral argument.

 In split common law jurisdictions, the usual division of labor is that a solicitor will obtain the facts of the case from the client and then brief a barrister, usually in writing.
 The barrister then researches and drafts the necessary court pleadings, which will be filed and served by the solicitor, and orally argues the case.

 In Spanish civil law, the procurator merely signs and presents the papers to the court, but it is the advocate who drafts the papers and argues the case.
 In other civil law jurisdictions, like Japan, a scrivener or clerk may fill out court forms and draft simple papers for laypersons who cannot afford or do not need attorneys, and advise them on how to manage and argue their own cases.

 Advocacy in administrative hearings

 In most developed countries, the legislature has granted original jurisdiction over highly technical matters to executive branch administrative agencies which oversee such things.
 As a result, some lawyers have become specialists in administrative law.
 In a few countries, there is a special category of jurists with a monopoly over this form of advocacy; for example, France formerly had conseils juridiques (who were merged into the main legal profession in 1991).
-In other countries, like the United States, lawyers have been effectively barred by statute from certain types of administrative hearings in order to preserve their informality.
+In other countries, most notably the United States, lawyers have been effectively barred by statute from certain types of administrative hearings in order to preserve their informality.